SodeT/coin_convert/README.md

 - The conversion rates are based on the latest available data.
 - A currency code is a 3 letter abbreviation defined in ISO 4217.
 ```

+Note: This is just something I am using to learn rust so it is rather trivial and pointless.